mdsecresearch/BurpSuiteSharpener/README.md

 Perhaps the best features can be imported from different open-source extensions so the overhead of adding different extensions can be reduced.

 # Installation
-* Download the latest jar file built by GitHub from [/releases/latest](https://github.com/mdsecresearch/BurpSuiteSharpener/releases/latest), or by going through the [Workflows' Artifacts](https://github.com/mdsecresearch/BurpSuiteSharpener/actions), or from the [releases](https://github.com/mdsecresearch/BurpSuiteSharpener/tree/main/releases) directory which has been compiled offline by the developers/maintainers.
+* Download the latest jar file built by GitHub from [/releases/latest](https://github.com/mdsecresearch/BurpSuiteSharpener/releases/latest), or by going through the [Workflows' Artifacts](https://github.com/mdsecresearch/BurpSuiteSharpener/actions).
 * Add it to Burp Suite using the Extender tab

 # Usage Tips